 As noted in the 2011 post “HideMyAss defends role in LulzSec hack arrest” from The Register, it has come under the spotlight a number of times for simply handing over user data upon the request of authorities, once with the UK and once with the US.

 1.2 HideMyAss Logs Some Information

 As we note above that HMA cooperates with authorities upon request, we can also obviously tell that this isn’t a VPN that offers a “No Logging” service.
 In fact, HMA explicitly states that it does log user information although it claims not to log activities.

 From the convictions arising in the cases where it has handed over what it does log, it is still enough for users to get nabbed by authorities.
 If you want a VPN that protects you, this is not the service to sign up with.

 1.3 Cooperation With DMCA Violation Investigations

 In addition to the handing over of logs, HMA has also been known to cooperate with the handling of DMCA violations.
-In fact, users have complained that the service itself hands out DMCA violation notices, similar to what ISPs have been doing in the past.
+In fact, a user have complained on the r/VPN subreddit that the service itself hands out DMCA violation notices, similar to what ISPs have been doing in the past.